melomcr/dynetan_tutorial/README.md

 A full module documentation can be found at https://dynamical-network-analysis.readthedocs.io/en/latest/index.html

+This tutorial was prepared and released along with the publication:

+* Generalized correlation-based dynamical network analysis: a new high-performance approach for identifying allosteric communications in molecular dynamics trajectories.
+J. Chem.
+Phys.
+(2020).
+DOI: `10.1063/5.0018980 <https://doi.org/10.1063/5.0018980>`_

 ## Installing Requirements

 There are two main ways to instll all dependencies to execute this tutorial: The first is by creating a Conda environment, the second is by manually installing system packages, and Python and R packages.
 We provide examples for both method below.